IBMDeveloperUK/Golang-Web-Scraping/Labs/lab-2.md

 ### Step 3

-Head back to your terminal window and run your code using the command `go run cmd/main.go`.
+Head back to your terminal window and run your code using the command `go run main.go`.
 This will start up a server on port :8080.

 > **Note**: You may be prompted by your system to allow a network connection (you need to allow this otherwise the application may not run corretly)